If you're in need of a fluffy dog breed (or maybe just a new pillow), give these breeds a try!

 According to the American Kennel Club (AKC), Chow Chows, from ancient China, stand high at a near 20 inches.
 Known for their recognizable lion mane, they can have rough and smooth coats -- Fluffy coat colors include red, black, cinnamon, and cream-colored.
 Some owners mention that Chow Chows don't require a lot of exercise and are extremely well-mannered.

 Known for its sweet temperament, the Newfoundland (affectionately called the Newfie, or Newf) is a true working dog.
-This large breed of dog is a great swimmer, rescue dog, and family dog.
-And, it makes quite an impression when strolling down the sidewalk, thanks to its beautiful coat and large size.
+This fluffy dog breed is a great swimmer, rescue dog, and family dog.
+And, these family pets makes quite an impression strolling down the sidewalk, thanks to its beautiful fluff and size.

-The Newfoundland can make a great addition to most families, as long as you're prepared for the care that this breed requires.
+The Newfoundland can make a great addition to most families, as long as you're prepared for the care that this big dog.
 Super fluffy!

 1. Golden Retriever